django-cms/django-cms/docs/topics/permissions.rst

 1. View restrictions for restricting front-end view access to users
 1. Page permissions for allowing staff users to only have rights on certain sections of certain sites
-1. Mode permission for allowing staff users to only edit existing content and not add new one
+1. Mode permission which when left unset, restricts staff users to only editing, not adding new content

 To enable features 1. and 2., ``settings.py`` requires: